MatheusSC017/VehicleManager/README.md

 ### 2. Profile Configuration

-The application needs a configuration file to connect to the database and handle security settings.
+Configure the environment variables according to the configuration file you intend to use, dev or prod.

 #### Step 1: Create the configuration file